Fort Foster (Florida)

 Fort Foster (now known as Fort Foster Historic Site) is a Second Seminole War era fort in central Florida, located 9 mi south of current-day Zephyrhills in Pasco County.

 Fort Foster was originally built in December 1836 under the direction of Lieutenant Colonel William S. Foster on the site of Fort Alabama.
-On December 1, 1836 Colonel Foster arrived at the site with 430 men to rebuild the fort and bridge that had been destroyed months earlier.
+On December 1, 1836, Foster arrived at the site with 430 men to rebuild the fort and bridge that had been destroyed months earlier.
 By December 19, he had erected two blockhouses, a large storehouse and a fort.
-Then on December 22, Col. Foster departed with 180 men, and 25 wagons with provisions and forage to resupply Fort Armstrong.
+Then on December 22, Foster departed with 180 men, and 25 wagons with provisions and forage to resupply Fort Armstrong.
 The remainder of his men were tasked with completing the bridge and powder magazine.

-On January 1, 1837, Col. Foster boasted in a letter to General R. Jones that, "the works at "Fort Foster" on the Hillsborough River.
+On January 1, 1837, Foster boasted in a letter to General R. Jones that, "the works at 'Fort Foster' on the Hillsborough River.
 That Fort & Bridge form one of the best and strongest field fortifications ever erected against Indians."

 Fort Foster was a strategic fortification built for the protection of the bridge and with more importance on the supplies within.
 Fortified supply depots were continuously placed deeper into Seminole territory to allow the soldiers to operate in the field while they captured the hostile Seminoles.

-The armament and supplies at Fort Foster consisted as follows:

-A six-pounder gun and a twelve pounder howitzer with at least 100 rounds of ammunition for each.
+The armament and supplies at Fort Foster consisted as follows: A six-pounder gun and a twelve pounder howitzer with at least 100 rounds of ammunition for each.
 Forty thousand rounds of rifle powder and bullets.
 Fifty thousand ball and buckshot cartridges.
 Fifty thousand rations of subsistence and ten thousand bushels of corn.
-Tools of every description as well as iron, steel, nails, cordage, & etc. required for service in the field.
+Tools of every description as well as iron, steel, nails, cordage, and other materials required for service in the field.